Rawhide (TV series): Synopsis

 Set in the 1860s, Rawhide portrays the challenges faced by the drovers of a cattle drive.
-Most episodes are introduced with a monologue by Gil Favor (Eric Fleming), trail boss.
-In a typical Rawhide story, the drovers come upon people on the trail and involve themselves in other people's affairs, usually encountering various corrupt individuals.
-Many times, one or more of the crew venture into a nearby town and encounter some trouble from crooked townspeople or lawless politicians from whom they need to be rescued.
-Rowdy Yates (Clint Eastwood) was young and at times impetuous in the earliest episodes, and Favor had to keep a tight rein on him.
+Most episodes are introduced with a monologue by Gil Favor, trail boss.
+In a typical Rawhide story, the drovers come upon people on the trail and involve themselves in their affairs, or one or more of the crew venture into a nearby town and get themselves into trouble.
+Rowdy Yates was young and at times impetuous in the earliest episodes, and Favor had to keep a tight rein on him.

-Favor is a savvy and strong leader, who always plays "square" with his fellow men – a tough customer who can handle the challenges and get the job done.
-(Producer Charles Warren called on the diary written in 1866 by trail boss George C. Duffield to shape the character of Favor.)
-Although Favor had the respect and loyalty of the men who worked for him, the people, including Yates, are insubordinate to him a few times, after working too hard or after receiving a tongue lashing.
-Favor has to fight at times and usually wins.

-Some Rawhide stories were easy in production terms, but the peak form of the show was convincing and naturalistic, and sometimes brutal.
-Its story lines ranged from parched plains to anthrax, ghostly riders to wolves, cattle raiding, bandits, murderers, and others.
+Story lines ranged from parched plains to anthrax, ghostly riders to wolves, cattle raiding, bandits, murderers, and others.
 A frequent story line was the constant need to find water for the cattle.
 The scout spent much of his time looking for water, sometimes finding that water holes and even rivers had dried up.
-In some ways, the show was similar to the TV series Wagon Train, which had debuted on NBC on September 18, 1957.
-For example, neither the wagon train nor the herd moved very much.

-Rawhide frequently dealt with controversial topics.
+Spanning seven years, Rawhide frequently dealt with controversial topics.
 Robert Culp played an ex-soldier on the drive who had become dangerously addicted to morphine.
-Mexican drover Jesús faced racism at times from outside of the crew.
+Mexican drover, Jesús, faced racism at times from outside of the crew.
+Some American Indians demanded cattle as payment for going through their land and several episodes deal with the aftermath of the American Civil War, which ended four years earlier.

-Several shows deal with the aftermath of the American Civil War, which ended four years earlier.
-The "Poco Tiempo" episode reveals that Yates' father's name was Dan, that Yates came from Southwestern Texas, that he joined the Confederate States Army at 16, and that he was later held in a federal prison camp.

-Favor also served in the CSA as a captain.
-"Incident on the Edge of Madness" in season one, guest-starring Lon Chaney Jr., had Favor's old commanding officer attempting to enlist the aid of Favor and his men to start the "New Confederacy of Panama" much to Favor's dismay.
-In that same episode, Favor and Nolan were revealed to have been in the Confederate forces up on Marye's Heights at the Battle of Fredericksburg, and they "felt shamed" at killing so many Union soldiers.